sichkar-valentyn/Knowledge_Base_Represented_by_Semantic_Web_Language/README.md

 * <a href="#Graphical representation of knowledge from .owl file with EasyRDF Converter">Graphical representation of knowledge from .owl file with EasyRDF Converter</a>

 <br/>
-Theory (on this page - short descripting of each topic, ideal for preparation for the exam):
+Theory (on this page - short description of each topic, ideal for preparation for the exam):

 * <a href="#Semantic Web Stack">Semantic Web Stack</a>
 * <a href="#Uniform Resource Identifier">Uniform Resource Identifier</a>